 ~ Cons: more expensive (you will need to pay shipping which can be as much as $45 depending on location), you will need to schedule a time to be home to receive your chicks ( you will need to clear two days from your calendar to pick up your chicks at the post office, they can be delayed in the mail), chicks will arrive at your post office (you will be called early usually between 5-7am to pick up your chicks when the overnight truck arrives), some chicks may die in transportation (be prepared to open you box and find dead chicks, this has only happened to me once in 10 years), orders typically need to be placed in November around Thanksgiving for spring chicks.

 Given both methods of acquiring chicks, I prefer to work through hatcheries.
-Yes, it is a bit more expensive but I have several reasons for this preference.
+Yes, it is a bit more expensive, I have several reasons for this preference.
 I will list them below.

 1.)
-I like knowing that I am the only one to care for them from the moment they arrive.
-Such things as the feed I give them to the quality of the water and vitamins I administer in their water.
+I like knowing I am the only one to care for them from the moment they arrive.
+Such things as the feed to the quality of the water and vitamins I administer in their water.

 2.)
 I like the wider selection that hatcheries offer.
 I tend to gravitate towards more rare breeds not offered in the feed stores.

 3.)
 I find that they are healthier and less traumatized than those purchased at the feed store.